saint11/DeadWeight/source/index.md

 <pagebreak>

 # World

+For more information about the locations and history of the island, check the [Blacksalt book](./blacksalt.html).

 ## Trappings
 **Adventurers** have a number of item slots in their character sheets, most items take up one slot, some may take more than one and some may be stacked.